Sharonbs94/MovieRentalsDB/README.md

 Project Stages -

-• Designing ERD and creation of a database .
+• ERD - Normalization and database design .

+• Creating the database on SSMS .

-• Insert data into the database .
+• Collection and data insert into the database tables.

 • Creation of Stored Procedures and Views for the database .

-• Creation of GUI in Python that's connected to the database Stored Procedures
+• Creation of GUI in Python that's connected to the database Stored Procedures .